Condom Expiration and Sustainability: Minimizing Waste and Environmental Impact

 To address the environmental impact of expired condoms, various initiatives and practices aim to minimize waste and promote sustainability:

-Educational Campaigns: Raising awareness about proper condom disposal and the environmental consequences of expired condoms is crucial.
-Educational campaigns emphasize the importance of disposing of condoms responsibly, such as sealing them in plastic bags before disposal in waste bins.
+Educational Campaigns: Raising awareness about proper condom disposal and the environmental consequences of expired condoms is crucial.
+Educational campaigns emphasize the importance of disposing of condoms responsibly, such as sealing them in plastic bags before disposal in waste bins. - Sustainable Alternatives

 In addition to addressing the environmental impact of expired condoms, individuals can explore sustainable alternatives to traditional condoms: